 Q: How do the COVID-19 vaccines work?

-A: Vaccines expose us to pieces of either a bacteria or a virus, which causes our bodies to recognize a potential threat and to mount an immune response.
-The goal with a vaccine is to help the body prepare for an actual infection, so it is ready to rapidly and effectively eliminate the SARS-CoV-2 virus when exposed to it.
+A: Vaccines expose us to pieces of bacteria or a virus, which cause our bodies to recognize a potential threat and mount an immune response.
+The goal with a vaccine is to help the body prepare for an infection.
+It will be then be ready to effectively eliminate the SARS-CoV-2 virus.

 Once your cells use that genetic material to make the coronavirus spike proteins, they will be displayed on the surface of those cells.
 Immune cells will encounter these proteins, recognize them as foreign invaders and generate an immune response specific to the spike protein.
 Then, if you are exposed to the real virus, your body activates that specific immune response so that antibodies can disable the virus and protect you from getting sick.

 Q: How soon will someone be protected after taking the vaccine?

 A: With the two mRNA vaccines, it is estimated that immunity develops around two to three weeks after completing the second shot in the series.
 The exact timing of immunity can vary because each vaccine works a little differently and every individual responds a little differently.
-Both the Pfizer and Moderna vaccines are two-shot vaccines, and it is important that an individual have both shots in order to confer the degree of immunity demonstrated by the trials.
+Both the Pfizer and Moderna vaccines are two-shot vaccines.
+It is important that an individual have both shots in order to have the immunity demonstrated by the trials.

-The Johnson & Johnson adenovirus vaccine requires only one shot.
-Most people develop peak immunity after two weeks of getting the shot.
-However, a second dose of an mRNA vaccine (Pfizer or Moderna) is recommended for people who have had the J&J vaccine was shown to have a short efficacy period and severe side effects.
+The Johnson & Johnson (J&J) adenovirus vaccine requires only one shot.
+Most people develop peak immunity after two weeks of getting that shot.
+However, a second dose of an mRNA vaccine (Pfizer or Moderna) is recommended for people who have had the J&J vaccine.
+The J&J vaccine was shown to have a short period of effectiveness and severe side effects in some cases.